Columbia Records: CBS takes over (1938–1947)

 In February 1939, NYC Studios moved from ARC headquarters at 1776 Broadway, to 799 7th Avenue, 6th&7th flrs, New York City ("Studio A").
-Corporate offices, studio and Pressing Plant would also continue at 1473 Barnum Avenue, Bridgeport, CT.
+Corporate offices, studio and Pressing Plant would also continue at 1473 Barnum Avenue, Bridgeport, Connecticut.
 John Hammond was hired by Wallerstein as "Associate Director Popular Recording" (at 7th Ave).
 Another executive from ARC, Art Satherley, was not expected to transition over as easily.
 "It is understood that CBS and the Levys are not interested in retaining American Record's hillbilly department, and that Art Satherly, who has been running this section for many years, will take it out of the company with him".
 Fortunately, to the delight of many, this did not happen, and Art went on to many more successful years supervising all aspects of Columbia's Hillbilly/Country artists and sessions.